Airport Information

 Kota Kinabalu International Airport (KKIA) is Malaysia’s second busiest international airport and consists for 2 terminals, aptly named Terminal 1 and Terminal 2.

-Level 1 for arrivals, Level 2 for mainly airline offices and Level 3 for departures.
+Level 1 is for arrivals, Level 2 is mainly airline offices and within-Sabah departures, and Level 3 is for International and Sarawak / West Malaysia departures.

 Public Transport

-• Buy a coupon from the kiosk on Level 1 before proceeding to the taxi rank outside.
+• Buy a coupon from the kiosk on Level 1 (next to Arrival Hall 2 exit) before proceeding to the taxi rank outside.

 Car Hire

-• Kota Kinabalu International Airport’s Terminal 1 has 4 car rental companies, all located on Level 1, renting cars as small as 660cc from RM90 per day, up to vans and minibuses.
+• Kota Kinabalu International Airport’s Terminal 1 has 4 car rental companies, all located on Level 1, renting cars as small as 660cc from around RM110 per day, up to vans, 4x4s and minibuses.

 Duty Free

-• Duty free shopping is available inside the terminal before clearing customs, but can only be utilised by passengers arriving on international flights.
+• Duty free shopping is available inside the terminal before clearing customs, but can only be utilised by passengers arriving on international flights (everyone, even west Malaysians, entering Sabah has to clear Immigration, but International equals “a country other than Malaysia”).

 Forex and ATMs